williaz/TechRefresher/Core_Spring.md

 - **method join points only**: Spring AOP is built around dynamic proxies.
 Consequently, Spring’s AOP support is limited to **method interception**.
 - **Runtime proxy creation**: Spring doesn’t create a proxied object until that proxied bean is needed by the application.

-• Which are the limitations of the two proxy-types?
+### Which are the limitations of the two proxy-types?
+- Invocation of advised methods on self.
+  - A proxy implements the advice which is executed prior to invoking the method on a Spring bean.
+The Spring bean being proxied is not aware of the proxy and when a calling a method on itself, the proxy will not be invoked.
+- JDK Dynamic Proxies
+  - proxy through implementing its interface.
+  - only public method got proxied
+- CGLIB
+  - through extending
+  - not final class, not final method
+  - only piblic or protected method got proxied

-- [x] What visibility must Spring bean methods have to be proxied using Spring AOP?
+### What visibility must Spring bean methods have to be proxied using Spring AOP?
-- public
+- public, from ooutside bean

-- [x] How many advice types does Spring support.
+### How many advice types does Spring support.
 Can you name each one?
 What are they used for?
 Which two advices can you use if you would like to try and catch exceptions?
 - @After; return or throw
 - @AfterReturning, @AfterThrowing, @Before
 - @Around: ProceedingJoinPoint.procceed()
   - pass control to advised method
   - can repeat calls

-- [x] What do you have to do to enable the detection of the @Aspect annotation?
+### What do you have to do to enable the detection of the @Aspect annotation?
 What does @EnableAspectJAutoProxy do?
 - @EnableAspectJAutoProxy turn on auto-proxying at the class level of the configuration class.